OperatorFoundation/Song/README.md

 ### Encoding and decoding tests

 The tests cover encoding and decoding primitive types, Foundation types, arrays, dictionaries, structs, and classes.

+## Limitations

-Enums are not yet supported.
+* Enums are not yet supported.
+* Decoding is not yet supported.

 ## Deployment